 Once a rarity, business aviation flight attendants have become an integral part of many flight crews -- to the everlasting satisfaction of the people in back.

 Not long ago, Steve Nielsen, aviation director at Yum Brands and member of the NBAA's board of directors, was flying a trip to Madrid with a fuel stop scheduled in the Azores.
 As is often the case on his company flights, this one had a third crewmember aboard to handle cabin duties.
 That day's flight attendant was Bob Heine, chief of maintenance.
 Annual training in cabin safety is mandatory for all crewmembers in the flight department.
 A good thing.
 When the aircraft was about 600 nm out ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "When Three's Not a Crowd".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "When Three's Not a Crowd".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.